Skip to content

 There are additional arguments if you are running in Tcl mode or batch mode.
 Refer to InTime arguments for more information.

-Example: to automatically register the toolchain for vivado,
+Example: to automatically register the Vivado tool,

 $ ./intime.sh -tc vivado